 Q: Where can I find information about Placement Testing?

 A: Click HERE for Placement Testing information.

 A: Those in online and on campus courses follow the LCCC schedule

 Summer I (5 Weeks): June

 Intermediate Summer (10 Weeks): June

 Q: Are high school students allowed to enroll for summer classes?

-A: Yes.
-Upon completion of your sophomore year of high school students can begin taking college classes.
+A: Yes, high school students can begin taking college classes upon completing sophomore year.

 Q: How do I choose my classes?